Close

 A child bride and groom sit for a wedding ceremony in rural South Asia.
 (Photo via UNICEF)

 In Afghanistan, the state’s disintegration post-2021 has meant near-total loss of protection for women.
-Legal safeguards are either unenforced or non-existent, and cultural structures dominate decision-making.
-Women’s shelters have been shut down, and reporting crimes itself has become dangerous under current governance.
+Legal safeguards are either unenforced or nonexistent, and cultural structures dominate decision-making.
+Women’s shelters have been shut down, and reporting crimes themselves has become dangerous under the current governance.

-These structural gaps are reinforced by a cultural narrative that equates female honour with family status.
-In such societies, male guardianship is normalized, and deviation from expected roles is perceived as dishonour, often with deadly consequences.
+These structural gaps are reinforced by a cultural narrative that equates female honor with family status.
+In such societies, male guardianship is normalized, and deviation from expected roles is perceived as dishonor, often with deadly consequences.

-Eradicating honour killings requires not only legal reform but cultural transformation.
+Eradicating honor killings requires not only legal reform but cultural transformation.
 While passing laws is essential, social intervention is just as critical.
 Education plays a foundational role, especially in rural areas where gender roles are deeply entrenched.
-School-based gender sensitivity programs, religious reinterpretation of justice and honour, and the inclusion of women in tribal councils are potential steps toward long-term change.
+School-based gender sensitivity programs, religious reinterpretation of justice and honor, and the inclusion of women in tribal councils are potential steps toward long-term change.

 Women protest against gender-based violence, holding signs that read “There is no justifiable violence” in Türkiye.
 (AA Photo)